sunfishcode/basic-text/docs/Background.md

  - Recommendation R4's inclusion of FF, LS, and PS seems to be universally ignored in line-reading functions of all mainstream programming languages we've surveyed.
- - NEL, LS, and PS are very rare in practice, and formats which even recognize them are very rare in practice.
+ - NEL, LS, and PS are rare in practice, and formats which even recognize them are rare in practice.
  - Also, see the section on Form Feed below.

 Plain text uses line *terminators*, rather than line *separators*.
 This means